Oxygen–hemoglobin dissociation curve: Fetal hemoglobin

 Fetal hemoglobin (HbF) is structurally different from normal adult hemoglobin (HbA), giving HbF a higher affinity for oxygen than HbA.
-HbF is composed of two alpha and two gamma chains whereas HbA is composed of two alpha and two beta chains.
-The fetal dissociation curve is shifted to the left relative to the curve for the normal adult because of these structural differences.
+HbF is composed of two alpha and two gamma chains, whereas HbA is composed of two alpha and two beta chains.
+The fetal dissociation curve is shifted to the left relative to the curve for the normal adult because of these structural differences:

+In adult hemoglobin, the binding of 2,3-bisphosphoglycerate (2,3-BPG) primarily occurs with the beta chains, preventing the binding of oxygen with haemoglobin.
+This binding is crucial for stabilizing the deoxygenated state of hemoglobin, promoting the efficient release of oxygen to body tissues.

+In fetal hemoglobin, which possesses a gamma chain instead of a beta chain, the interaction with 2,3-BPG differs because 2,3-BPG does not bind with the gamma chain as it has lower to no affinity with the gamma chain.
+This distinction contributes to fetal hemoglobin having a higher affinity for oxygen.

 Typically, fetal arterial oxygen pressures are lower than adult arterial oxygen pressures.
-Hence higher affinity to bind oxygen is required at lower levels of partial pressure in the fetus to allow diffusion of oxygen across the placenta.
+Hence, higher affinity to bind oxygen is required at lower levels of partial pressure in the fetus to allow diffusion of oxygen across the placenta.
 At the placenta, there is a higher concentration of 2,3-BPG formed, and 2,3-BPG binds readily to beta chains rather than to alpha chains.
 As a result, 2,3-BPG binds more strongly to adult hemoglobin, causing HbA to release more oxygen for uptake by the fetus, whose HbF is unaffected by the 2,3-BPG.
 HbF then delivers that bound oxygen to tissues that have even lower partial pressures where it can be released.